 Categories

 As imports rise, fraud still remains, but whistleblowers can help us correct the path as much as we can.

-Sanford Heisler Sharp consists of experienced and passionate attorneys with extensive experience representing whistleblowers trying to expose fraud, such as these customs fraud cases.
+Sanford Heisler Sharp McKnight consists of experienced and passionate attorneys with extensive experience representing whistleblowers trying to expose fraud, such as these customs fraud cases.
 We advocate for whistleblowers and provide our support and counsel as they navigate through the complicated process.
 Contact us to learn more.

+Categories